 People's Liberation Army

-The PLA currently has 2.3 million personnel, comprised of both active and reserve components.
 The active components of the PLA are the country's standing army, which mainly undertakes the task of defensive military operations and helps maintain social order, if necessary, in accordance with the law.
 Its basic organizational structures can be categorized into the general headquarters/departments, the services and arms and the military area commands.

 The PLA's general headquarters/departments system is composed of the General Staff Headquarters, the General Political Department, the General Logistics Department and the General Armaments Department, which are placed under the leadership of the CMC.
 The CMC, through these four general headquarters/ departments, directs all the military area commands and the services and arms.
 The routine work of the Ministry of National Defense is handled respectively by these four general headquarters/departments.